PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 ## Altitude Control

-Crazyflie is able to fly in *Altitude* mode if you use a [Z-ranger deck](https://store.bitcraze.io/collections/decks/products/z- ranger-deck).
+Crazyflie is able to fly in *Altitude* mode if you use a [Z-ranger deck](https://store.bitcraze.io/collections/decks/products/z-ranger-deck).
 According to the datasheet, the maximum height (above ground) the range finder can sense is 2 m.
 However, when tested on dark surfaces this value decreases to 0.5 m.
 On a light floor, it goes up to max 1.3 m.
 This means you cannot hold altitudes above this value in *Altitude* or *Position* flight modes.

-> **Tip** If in *Altitude* or *Position* mode, the crazyflie height drifts at mid-throttle command, first try rebooting the vehicle.
+> **Tip** If the CF2 height drifts at mid-throttle command in *Altitude mode* or *Position mode*, first try rebooting the vehicle.
 If this does not fix the problem, recalibrate the accel and mag (compass).

+<span></span>
-> **Note** Since the onboard barometer is highly susceptible to wind disturbances created by the crazyflie's own propellers, you cannot rely on it to hold *Altitude*.
+> **Note** Since the onboard barometer is highly susceptible to wind disturbances created by the CF2's own propellers, you cannot rely on it to hold altitude.

 ## Position Control

-With [Flow deck](https://store.bitcraze.io/collections/decks/products/flow-deck), you can fly crazyflie in *Position* mode.
+With [Flow deck](https://store.bitcraze.io/collections/decks/products/flow-deck), you can fly CF2 in *Position mode*.
 Unlike PX4flow, the flow deck does not house a gyro, hence the onboard gyro is used for flow fusion to find the local position estimates.
-Moreover, the flow deck shares the same SPI bus as the SD card deck, therefore logging at high rate on SD card is not recommended when flying in *Position* mode.
+Moreover, the flow deck shares the same SPI bus as the SD card deck, therefore logging at high rate on SD card is not recommended when flying in *Position mode*.

 > **Note** A ulog for flight in *Position* mode is available [here](https://logs.px4.io/plot_app?log=a0e68bf1-e905-410f-b828-f6146dba9d45).
 This can be used as a reference to compare your flight performance.